-The comparison between organic and conventional results would support previous suggestions that the capture of resources made available during early crop-GSs is more important in systems mostly reliant on soil N from previous biological fixation, compared with systems reliant on high synthetic fertilizer inputs timed to periods of peak crop demand (Baresel et al. 2008; Dawson et al. 2008; Wolfe et al. 2008).
-In the organic experiments this would explain the lack of an effect of allele anthesis date on Crop NYanthesis, the reduced contribution of LNUp to genotypic effects on CropNmaturity and over 0.80 of CropNmaturity of higheryielding lines being accumulated apparently by anthesis.
-The value of 0.80 is consistent with other field experiments with low levels of synthetic fertilizer (Kindred & Gooding 2004), and broadly with other organic experiments (Baresel et al. 2008).
-In the present organic experiments, the poor performance of the severe dwarfs would have been exaggerated by their reduced competitiveness with weeds (Gooding et al. 1997), again emphasizing the need for early resource capture by the crop in such systems (Lemerle et al. 1996).
-The present authors concur with others that organic systems can provide sufficient N for wheat, but suggest that there needs to be better matching of the timing of N availability with that of crop demand (Baresel et al. 2008).
+The comparison between organic and conventional results would support previous suggestions that capture of resources made available during early crop growth stages is more important in systems mostly reliant on soil N from previous biological fixation, compared to systems reliant on high synthetic fertilizer inputs timed to periods of peak crop demand (Dawson et al. 2008; Baresel et al. 2008; Wolfe et al. 2008).
+In the organic experiments this would explain: the lack of an effect of allele anthesis date on Crop NYanthesis; the reduced contribution of LNUp to genotypic effects on CropNmaturity; and over 80 % of CropNmaturity of higher yielding lines being accumulated apparently by anthesis.
+The 80 % figure is consistent with other field experiments with low levels of synthetic fertilizer (Kindred & Gooding 2004), and broadly with other organic experiments (Baresel et al. 2008).
+In our organic experiments, the poor performance of the severe dwarfs would have been exaggerated by their reduced competitiveness with weeds (Gooding et al. 1997), again emphasizing the need for early resource capture by the crop in such systems (Lemerle et al. 1997).
+We concur with others that organic systems can provide sufficient N for wheat, but that there needs to be better matching of the timing of N availability with that of crop demand (Baresel et al. 2008).

-The present work demonstrates that Rht effects on Crop NYanthesis are confounded with their effects on the date of anthesis.
-It also confirms the delay in maturity associated with Rht12 (Worland et al. 1994), Rht-B1b (Giunta et al. 2007) and Rht-D1b (Addisu et al. 2009), but further illustrates a more general association between late flowering and degree of dwarfism.
-Gibberellin sensitivity may affect the date of flowering through numerous mechanisms (Mutasa-Göttgens & Hedden 2009), and genetically or chemically induced GA deficiency has delayed anthesis in wheat (Appleford et al. 2007).
-The observation that both GA-sensitive and GA-insensitive alleles can delay anthesis possibly suggests an indirect mechanism mediated through dwarfism per se rather than a direct GA-signalling effect.
-The exception to this relationship is clearly the effect of Ppd-D1a to reduce plant height and bring forward anthesis by c.
-8 days through photoperiod insensitivity (Worland 1996; Beales et al. 2007).
+We demonstrate that Rht effects on Crop NYanthesis are confounded with their effects on date of anthesis.
+We confirm the delay in maturity associated with Rht12 (Worland et al. 1994), Rht-B1b (Giunta et al. 2007), and Rht-D1b (Addisu et al. 2009) but further illustrate a more general association between later flowering and degree of dwarfism.
+Gibberellin sensitivity may affect date of flowering through numerous mechanisms (Mutasa-Göttgens & Hedden 2009), and genetically or chemically induced GA deficiency has delayed anthesis in wheat (Appleford et al. 2007).
+The observation that both GA-sensitive and GA-insensitive alleles can delay anthesis possibly suggests an indirect mechanism mediated through dwarfism per se rather than a direct GA signaling effect.
+The exception to this relationship is clearly the effect of Ppd-D1a to reduce plant height and bring forward anthesis by around eight days through photoperiod insensitivity (Worland 1996; Beales et al. 2007).

-The estimated rate of accumulation of 3 kg N/ha/d around anthesis in the conventional experiments is consistent with previous studies on Mercia in the UK receiving c.
-200 kg N/ha as fertilizer (Sylvester-Bradley & Stokes 2001).
-In this comparatively N-rich situation, and even accounting for time to anthesis, no evidence was found that single semi-dwarfing alleles (Rht-B1b; Rht-D1b) limit pre-anthesis uptake.
-Even with Ppd-D1a, reduced N uptake pre-anthesis of the Rht8c line is compensated for by increased accumulation post-anthesis, and no evidence has been found that mode of dwarfism influences Crop NYmaturity, i.e. effect of alleles are related to their effects on height rather than additional effects of GA sensitivity.
+The estimated rate of accumulation of 3 kg N/ha/d around anthesis in the conventional experiments is consistent with previous studies on Mercia in the UK receiving about 200 kg N/ha as fertilizer (Sylvester-Bradley & Stokes 2001).
+In this comparatively nitrogen rich situation, and even accounting for time to anthesis, we find no evidence that single semi-dwarfing alleles (Rht-B1b; Rht-D1b) limit pre-anthesis uptake.
+Even with Ppd-D1a, reduced nitrogen uptake pre-anthesis of the Rht8c line is compensated for by increased accumulation post-anthesis, and we find no evidence that mode of dwarfism influences $Crop\ NY{maturity}$ i.e. effect of alleles are related to their effects on height rather than additional effects of GA-sensitivity.